gohollyo/Synestia/README.md

 * Poincarè-Wavre Theorem
 * Spherical and Cylindrical Coordinates

+A few potential Moon-forming synestia example cases (output from smoothed-particle hydrodynamics simulations) are used throughout the notebooks, especially as part of the interactive plots.
+Refer to `Synestia_Moon_Ex_Cases.ipynb` for details about these synestia example cases.

 ## Science Concepts Covered
 These notebooks will touch on various science concepts: linear and angular velocity, linear and centripetal acceleration, conservation of angular momentum, gravitational forces acting on multiple bodies, non-conservative forces (gas drag), pressure gradients and hydrostatic equilibrium, material phases and phase changes, extreme thermal regimes for rocky materials, orbits (Keplerian), solid body rotation, giant impacts, deep time (early solar system), formation of moons and planets, and planetary structures (planet, moon, planetary disk, synestia).